Everything you need to know about how Testomniac works, what it covers, and whether it's right for your team.

 AI & Cost Efficiency

-Testomniac uses a two-phase model.
-In the first phase, test creation, AI explores your application and writes test scripts.
-This is where AI inference and tokens are consumed.
-In the second phase, ongoing test execution, those scripts run as traditional automated tests with no AI involvement.
-This means your daily or CI/CD-triggered regression runs are completely token-free.
-AI is only re-engaged when new features are detected or tests need to be updated after a significant product change.
+Testomniac uses a two-phase approach.
+In the first phase, AI explores your application and writes test scripts.
+In the second phase, those scripts run as traditional automated tests with no AI involvement.
+Daily and CI/CD-triggered regression runs complete quickly and without AI overhead.
+AI only comes back into the picture when new features appear or tests need updating after a significant product change.
+As AI pricing continues to evolve across the tooling landscape, this architectural separation means your costs stay predictable regardless of how underlying model pricing shifts industry-wide.

 Because execution doesn't need it.
 Once a test has been written and validated, re-running it with AI adds cost and latency without adding value.
 Traditional test automation scripts are deterministic, fast, and cheap to run.
 By separating the intelligence layer (test creation) from the execution layer (test running), Testomniac gives you the benefits of AI-powered test authoring with the efficiency of conventional test runners.
 The result is a system that scales economically as your test suite grows.